pivotal/blog/content/post/bosh-ssl.md

   A BOSH director is typically deployed with self-signed SSL (Secure Sockets Layer) certificates; however, the director can be deployed with certificates issued by a trusted CA (Certificate Authority).
 Here's how.
-title: Deploying a BOSH Director With SSL Certificates Issued by Recognized CA
+title: Deploying a BOSH Director With SSL Certificates Issued by Commercial CA
 ---

 ## 0. Abstract